 Q: Was Balboa really the first person to see the Pacific Ocean?

-A: No. Indigenous peoples had inhabited the lands bordering the Pacific Ocean for thousands of years before Balboa's arrival.
+A: No. Because of that, indigenous peoples had inhabited the lands bordering the Pacific Ocean for thousands of years before Balboa's arrival.
 He was simply the first European to document seeing it.

 Q: Why is Balboa's "discovery" considered so important?